civicrm/civicrm-sysadmin-guide/docs/misc/switch-cms.md

     * Update WordPress Users Table Name with your_table_prefix_users (eg. wp_users) You may have changed this in accordance with WordPress best practices to have a different prefix other than wp_
     * Click **Save**

-## Update the changed URL in your user data
+### Update the changed URL in your user data

 When switching CMSes, your URLs will ALWAYS be changed.
 Please review the documentation on [this page](http://wiki.civicrm.org/confluence/display/CRMDOC/Moving+an+Existing+Installation+to+a+New+Server+or+Location) under the heading "Additional Steps if your URL has changed".

-## Problems
+### Problems

 If you have issues with this post a note or become a Wiki editor and fix it.
 If you have a DBA with a solid understanding of CiviCRM you can manually migrate tables leaving out ACL tables, cache tables, and any tables which don't have data, but audit your migration thoroughly before opening for business.
-Do not add any data until it has been satisfactorily audited to confirm data is complete.# Moving an Existing CiviCRM Installation from
+Do not add any data until it has been satisfactorily audited to confirm data is complete.

-              one Drupal frontend to another
+## Drupal to Drupal

 In most cases when moving a site, you are moving both the CMS (Drupal or Joomla!) as well as CiviCRM at the same time.
 If that is the case, please refer to the instructions on [Moving an Existing Installation to a New Server or Location](http://wiki.civicrm.org/confluence/display/CRMDOC/Moving+an+Existing+Installation+to+a+New+Server+or+Location).